 FAQs About Tahoma Font

-What type of font is Tahoma Font?
+What type of font is Tahoma?

-Who designed the Tahoma Font?
+Who designed the Tahoma font?

 The font was designed by Matthew Carter for Microsoft.